 How do you keep a baby’s feet warm and snug?
-You put booties on them because babies are precious and we don’t want any harm to come them, or their feet in this case as they’ll be needing them for those big, future hikes that are to come.
+You put booties on them because babies are precious and we don’t want any harm to come to them, or their feet in this case as they’ll be needing them for those big, future hikes that are to come.

 But what about your feet?
-How do you keep them feet toasty warm in those extreme cold climates?
+How do you keep their feet toasty warm in those extreme cold climates?
 Well, you could crawl into your sleeping bag and let that snuggly down do its job and gently drive the cold out of your joints.
-The problem comes when you need to answer the call nature.
+The problem comes when you need to answer the call of nature.
 What then?

 Tent boots!
 Yes, they look just like the booties you put on a small child, but they are far warmer and some designs have a hard sole that lets you wear them outside for short periods – no more pulling on your cold, damp hiking boots just to pay a short visit behind the nearest bush (remember: don’t push too hard).